lucaspiller/sociable/readme.txt

 Automatically add links on your posts, pages and RSS feed to your favorite social bookmarking sites.
 WordPress 2.6 or above required!

 == Description ==
 Automatically add links to your favorite social bookmarking sites on your posts, pages and in your RSS feed.
 You can choose from 99 different social bookmarking sites!
+WordPress 2.6 or above is required, if you use an older version, please download [this version,](http://downloads.wordpress.org/plugin/sociable.3.0.6.zip), please keep in mind that version is not maintained.

 More info: